JavidMoradi/CS102-Project/README.md

-# CS102 Spring 2019/20 &nbsp;~ g3E
+# CS102 ~ Design Project ~ Spring 2019/20
-**[Computer Engineering Department, Bilkent University]** (http://w3.cs.bilkent.edu.tr/en/).
+[Computer Engineering Department, Bilkent University] (http://w3.cs.bilkent.edu.tr/en/).
 The information and code in this repository are submitted in partial fulfillment of the CS102 Semester Design Project.
 Except where explicitly stated, the work is that of the group members listed below (who are expected to follow ethical academic & professional practice).
 ****
-## Group Name
-### &nbsp; &nbsp; Nyarlathoteps
+## g3E ~~ Jhub ~~
 ****
-## Project Name
-### &nbsp; &nbsp; Jhub
+### ~ Nyarlathoteps ~

 ## Project Description
-Jhub is a desktop application that enables lab assistants to review the codes of students, and give better feedback.
+_Jhub is a desktop application that enables lab assistants to review the codes of students, and give better feedback.
 Students can also check their works, and their mistakes by using this program.
 Jhub is an Integrated Review Environment (IRE) and only implied for giving/taking feedback on one or many java classes.
-Our program also employs a user-Friendly interface that improves the user experience by providing complete access to all the features with just one click.
+Our program also employs a user-Friendly interface that improves the user experience by providing complete access to all the features with just one click._

-### Features
-- Integrated Review Environment
--	Highlight a part of code depending on the type of the error
--	Insert, delete, or find a comment
--	Change size or type of the font
--	Search for a specific line/word
--	Close, open, save file
--	Create a new file
--	Load more than one class

 ## Project Status
 + **Group/project Selection:** _completed_ (10.02.2020)
 + **Requirements:** _completed_ (20.02.2020)